Women are the canaries in the mine.

-The cathexis of male identity, woman-hatred, fascistic politics, violence, and religious institutions, is an old and infamous alliance.
-In the 1930s, the German National Socialists, otherwise known as the Nazis, agitated against employed women, contraception, abortion and homosexuality, and revived the ideal of kinder, kirche, kche (children, church, and kitchen) for German womanhood.
+The cathexis of male identity, woman hatred, fascistic politics, violence and religious institutions, is an old and infamous alliance.
+In the 1930s, the German National Socialists, otherwise known as the Nazis, agitated against employed women, contraception, abortion and homosexuality, and revived the ideal of kinder, kirche, küche (children, church, and kitchen) for German womanhood.
 There's a myth that the Nazis were atheists.
-There was "church" in there--a "Reich Bishop."
+There was "church" in there, a "Reich bishop."
 A working coalition of misogyny between the Nazi Party and the German Christian religious establishment served long enough for Hitler to consolidate his power.
-The first bill that was passed when he came to power was against abortion--for, I might add, Aryan woman.
+The first bill that was passed when he came to power was against abortion — for, I might add, Aryan woman.

-Well, so much for The Demon Lover.
 Next year, I have to warn you, I plan to up the ante with not one but two books against religion.
 (I may have to go underground, don a curly red wig, and seek shelter at an atheist safe house!)
 The first is an historical novel that will be out in March from Melville House Books, called The Burning Time.
-It's about the Inquisition, and one incredibly strong, literate, powerful, historical yet little-known woman, who had the means to fight back.
-I'm also expanding the piece Annie Laurie referred to in her intro to me today--"Fighting Words," which ran in Ms. Magazine--into a full book.
+It's about the Inquisition and one incredibly strong, literate, powerful, historical yet little-known woman, who had the means to fight back.
+I'm also expanding the piece Annie Laurie referred to in her intro to me today — "Fighting Words," which ran in Ms. Magazine — into a full book.
 It has a lot of wonderful quotes against religion from the Framers.

 Normally, in my speeches about the women's movement, I always read these quotes.
 I start by saying the Framers were a problem.
 Some held slaves, some did not, and women were not on their radar, despite Abigail Adams' good efforts.
 But on the subject of religion, they were radicals.
 The issue of their "intent" is moronic, like, you know, moronic design.
 (Well, if it were intelligent, would we be in this situation right now?
 Would the head of the world's sole superpower be George W. Bush?
 That is proof enough of moronic design.)